-But if we don’t see them, where could they be hiding?
-Here are some surprising but also common places bugs hide in our homes.
+But if you're not seeing these bugs, where are they hiding?
+Read on for 10 surprising yet also common places bugs hide inside our homes.

 Three things bugs really like: moisture, warmth, and a dark place to hide.
-Whether it’s your basement or a designated closet, your hot water heater provides all three.
-Periodically check around and under your water heater tank for signs of millipedes, centipedes, pillbugs, silverfish, spiders, crickets, and ants.
-If you notice any leaks or unexpected moisture, clean it up immediately and correct the issue to avoid future problems.
+Whether it’s in your basement or a designated closet, your hot water heater provides all three.
+We suggest periodically checking around and under your water heater tank for signs of millipedes, centipedes, pillbugs, silverfish, spiders, crickets, ants, and more.
+If you notice any leaks or unexpected moisture during your inspection, clean it up immediately and repair the issue to avoid future problems.

-Solution: To kill any bugs you find, give them a quick spray with Cedarcide Original.
-To repel future bugs, spray baseboards, shelving, and known trouble spots with Cedarcide Original every other week.
+Solution: To kill any bugs you discover, give them a quick spray with Cedarcide Original.
+To repel additional bugs, spray baseboards, shelving, and known trouble spots also with Cedarcide Original every other week, or as needed.

-Bathrooms not only provide water but also warmth, and that added humidity really helps draw in the creepy crawlies.
-Thoroughly check your bathroom’s cabinetry and drains for signs of cockroaches, crickets, silverfish, and ants, and if you’re currently struggling with roaches or ants, make sure to dry both your bathroom and your shower’s flooring after each use.
-Entire populations of roaches and ants can often sustain themselves on just this water alone.
+Bathrooms provide not only water but also warmth, and that added humidity can attract all sorts of creepy crawlies.
+It's good practice to periodically check your bathroom’s cabinetry and drains for signs of cockroaches, crickets, silverfish, and ants.
+If you’re currently struggling with roaches or ants, make sure to dry both your bathroom and your shower’s flooring after each use.
+Entire populations of roaches and ants can often sustain themselves on just this excess water alone.

-Solution: If you’re experiencing heavy pest traffic, hand drying your shower and sinks after each use may be necessary.
+Solution: If you’re experiencing heavy pest traffic, hand-drying your shower and sinks after each use may be necessary.
 For less severe problems, simply spray any bugs you spot with family-safe Cedarcide Original.
-Spray suspected entry points and known hangouts every other week to repel bugs from the area.
+For prevention, spray suspected entry points and known hangouts every other week to repel bugs from the area.

 Don’t be surprised if you find bugs inside your fridge, too—yep, you read that right: inside!
 It’s not uncommon for fruit flies and roaches to crawl inside your fridge, feast and breed for a few days, and then sneak out when you’re not looking.